Division of Assets in a Divorce

 - The age and health of the respective parties.

-- The income, assets and/or debts that either party brought into the marriage.
+- The income, assets, and debts that either party brought into the marriage.

 - The lifestyle that the parties enjoyed during the marriage.